pubkey/rxdb/orga/premium-tasks.md

 - Add server-side-rendering to the angular example, this was disabled when upgrading from angular v16 to v17: https://github.com/pubkey/rxdb/pull/5800
 - Update eslint to the latest version [#6115](https://github.com/pubkey/rxdb/pull/6115)
 - [#5589](https://github.com/pubkey/rxdb/issues/5589) Add electric-sql to the [client-side-databases](https://github.com/pubkey/client-side-databases) project to measure the performance metrics.
 For that, create an angular subproject like the already existing ones and then implement the logic interface.
+- UPDATE node.js in the `.nvmrc` file to version 22 and fix all CI issues that come with that.

 ## Tasks already in progress (do no work on these!)